anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 ## 4.4 Consumable Infrastructure Resources and Services

 <a name="4.4.1"></a>
 ### 4.4.1.
-Support for Profiles and T-shirt instance types
+Support for Cloud Infrastructure Profiles and flavors

-Reference Model Chapter 4 and  5 provide information about the instance types and size information.
+Reference Model Chapter 4 and  5 provide information about the Cloud Infrastructure Profiles and their size information.
 OpenStack flavors with their set of properties describe the VM capabilities and size required to determine the compute host which will run this VM.
 The set of properties must match compute profiles available in the infrastructure.
-To implement these profiles and sizes requires the setting up of information as specified in the Tables below.
-As OpenStack no longer provides default flavors, the CNTT pre-defined flavors will have to be created with their various configuration properies.
+To implement these profiles and sizes, it is required to set up the flavors as specified in the Tables below.
+As OpenStack no longer provides default flavors, the CNTT pre-defined flavors will have to be created with their various configuration properties.

 <!---
 Original Table w Compute Intensive